Miller Faculty Fellowship Program for 2016 – 2017

 - Faculty salary and benefits cannot be requested from the Miller funds.
 However, faculty salary and benefits can be included in the matching funds.
 If faculty time is used as matching funds, the support letter from the department chair/unit leader must clearly delineate reduction in other duties (i.e., the faculty time used as a match cannot be an add-on to current responsibilities).

-Proposals must not exceed two pages (excluding title page, budget worksheet, and a required letter of department chair endorsement), and must be single-spaced, in a font at least 12 points in size with 1-inch margins.
+Proposals must not exceed the word counts indicated below (typically proposals are two to three pages long) (excluding title page, budget worksheet, and a required letter of department chair endorsement), and must be single-spaced, in a font at least 12 points in size with 1-inch margins.
 Each proposal must include the following:

 - Title page – clearly indicate the department(s) and college(s) involved.
 All faculty and collaborators involved must be listed and their position(s) identified.
 Include address, phone number and e-mail for the primary contact person.

-- Proposal Form – two pages or fewer.
+- Proposal Form – two to three pages or fewer.
 Consists of following required elements:

 - Abstract – List project title and abstract of 150 words or fewer.
 Abstract must be suitable for public distribution, should proposal be funded, and must list total amount requested.